Statement of Disbursements

 - Funds cancel two years after expiration and are no longer available for obligation or expenditure for any purpose and are returned to the U.S. Treasury.

 - Multi-Year Appropriation

 - Multiple Year Appropriations are available for obligation for a definite period in excess of one fiscal year.
-The House alternates each fiscal year between 15-month and 27-month multi-year funding.
+The House has 15-month, 18-month, and 27-month multi-year funding.
 Funds expire based on the extended period of availability and are no longer available to incur new obligations;

 - Multiple Appropriations retain the fiscal year identity for the extended period and remain available for recording, adjusting and liquidating existing obligations and liabilities previously incurred;

 - Funds cancel two years after expiration and are no longer available for obligation or expenditure for any purpose and are returned to the U.S. Treasury.

 - Revolving Fund — Funds authorized by specific provisions of law to finance a continuing cycle of business-type operations.
 Receipts are credited directly to the revolving fund as offsetting collections and are available for expenditure without further action by Congress.

 - No Year Appropriations — Appropriations available for obligations for an indefinite period of time without fiscal year limitation.
 They are available until they are used up.

 - Expired Appropriation — An appropriation or fund account in which the balance is no longer available for incurring new obligations because the time available for incurring such obligations has expired.
 Funds may still be available for the recording and/or payment (liquidation) of obligations properly incurred.

 - Closed Appropriation (Canceled) — An appropriation or fund account in which the balance has been closed or canceled and is no longer available for obligation or expenditure for any purpose.